oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 The Enumerated, Choice, and Map types have named and unnamed variants.
 Presence of the *id* option in a type definition indicates that the type is unnamed.
 The Record type is always named and has no *id* option; the Array type is its unnamed equivalent.

-* In named types, FieldName is a defined name that is included in the semantics of the type, must be populated in the type definition, may appear in serialized data, and cannot be changed.
+* In named types, FieldName is a defined name that is included in the semantics of the type, must be populated in the type definition, may appear in serialized data, and cannot be changed without affecting interoperability.
 * In unnamed types, FieldName is a suggested label that is not included in the semantics of the type, may be empty in the type definition, never appears in serialized data, and may be freely customized without affecting interoperability.

 For example a list of HTTP status codes could include the field [403, "Forbidden"].
 If the Enumerated type definition does not include the *id* option, serialization rules determine whether FieldID or FieldName is used in protocol data, and the name "Forbidden" cannot be changed.
 With the *id* option the FieldID 403 is always used in protocol data, but the label "Forbidden" may be displayed in messages or user interfaces, as could customized labels such as "NotAllowed", "Verboten", or "Interdit".